mariusavram91/mariusavram/blog/_posts/2018-09-01-what-happens-when-you-type-www-duckduckgo-com-in-the-browser-and-press-enter-.md

 ---
 layout: post
-title: "Person types duckduckgo.com in their browser, you won't believe what happens next"
+title: Person types duckduckgo.com in their browser, you won't believe what happens next
 permalink: /blog/:year/:month/:day/:title/
 date: 2018-09-01
 cover: /assets/posts/browser.jpg
-description: "What happens when you type duckduckgo.com in the browser and press Enter?
-Click here to find out!"
+description: What happens when you type duckduckgo.com in the browser and press Enter?
+Click here to find out!
 tags: computers internet http browser
 ---